Table of Contents

 Stable Autonomic Nervous System Equilibrium

-In the present day stress dominated world, the dominance of the sympathetic nervous system or involuntary nervous system is more common.
+In the present-day stress-dominated world, the dominance of the sympathetic nervous system or involuntary nervous system is more common.
 The sympathetic nervous system triggers the body’s involuntary response in a stressful situation.
-As a result, the blood pressure and heart rate increases, fresh oxygen, glucose, and hormones like cortisol are infused into the bloodstream and the brain, and the body becomes hyper-reactive at an unimaginable speed.
+As a result, the blood pressure and heart rate increase, fresh oxygen, glucose, and hormones like cortisol are infused into the bloodstream and the brain, and the body becomes hyper-reactive at an unimaginable speed.

 Respiratory System Improvement